 Most Affordable Neighborhoods in Portland, ME

-Some of the cheapest neighborhoods in Portland are West Bayside, West Portland, and Downtown Portland.
+Some of the cheapest neighborhoods in Portland are East Bayside-India Street, Parkside, and West Portland.
 These neighborhoods offer some of the lowest rent prices in Portland, making them ideal for renters on a budget.
-As of June 14, 2025, the average rent in Portland is $1,830, which is 1.8% higher than last year.
+As of October 29, 2025, the average rent in Portland is $1,851, which is 2.5% higher than last year.
 However, it's important to remember that rental prices can vary significantly based on factors such as location, amenities, and floor plans.

 Average Rent